justin2926/CS146/README.md

 # CS146

-Repo for CS 146 Labs and Homeworks
+Repo for Spring 2024 CS146 Labs and Homeworks